liaochenlanruo/pgcgap/docs/index.md

 ## Introduction

 PGCGAP is a pipeline for prokaryotic comparative genomics analysis.
 It can take the pair-end reads, Oxford reads or PacBio reads as input.
-In addition to genome assembly, gene prediction and annotation, it can also get common comparative genomics analysis results such as phylogenetic trees of single-core proteins and core SNPs, pan-genome, whole-genome Average Nucleotide Identity (ANI), orthogroups and orthologs, COG annotations, substitutions (snps) and insertions/deletions (indels) with only one line of commands.
+In addition to genome assembly, gene prediction and annotation, it can also get common comparative genomics analysis results such as phylogenetic trees of single-core proteins and core SNPs, pan-genome, whole-genome Average Nucleotide Identity (ANI), orthogroups and orthologs, COG annotations, substitutions (SNPs) and insertions/deletions (indels) with only one line of commands.

 ## Installation

-The software was tested successfully on Windows WSL, Linux x64 platform and macOS.
-Because this software relies on a large number of other softwares, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
+The software was tested successfully on Windows WSL, Linux x64 platform, and macOS.
+Because this software relies on a large number of other software, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
 Because PGCGAP relies on both __Gubbins__ and __Orthofinder__, which are developed in different versions of python, Gubbins must be installed separately.
 Once Orthofinder was upgraded to python 3, PGCGAP can be installed with only one command.

 __Step1: Install Gubbins__